-Consumers and Sales Network
+Consumer Group and Sales Network

-Our distribution channel is composed of two primary groups: our consumer group-individuals who buy our products primarily for personal or family consumption; and our sales network-individuals who personally buy, use and resell products, and who also find new consumers, and recruit, train and develop new sellers.
+Our distribution channel is composed of two primary groups: our consumer group-individuals who buy our products primarily for personal or family consumption and share products with friends and family; and our sales network-individuals who personally buy, use and resell products, and who also find new consumers, and recruit, train and develop new sellers.
 We strive to develop both our consumer group and our sales network.
 Our strategy for growing our consumer group is to offer high-quality, innovative products that provide demonstrable benefits.
-Our strategy for growing our sales network is to provide a meaningful business opportunity for those persons who demonstrate the desire and ability to develop both a consumer group and a team of sellers, including through sales compensation and incentives.
+Our strategy for growing our sales network is to provide a meaningful business opportunity for those persons who demonstrate the desire and ability to develop both a consumer group and a team of sellers, including through sales compensation, incentives and recognition.

 To monitor the growth trends in our consumer group, we track the number of persons who purchased products directly from the company during the previous three months ("Customers").
 We believe a significant majority of Customers purchase our products primarily for personal or family consumption but are not actively pursuing the opportunity we offer to generate income by marketing and reselling products.
-Our Customer numbers do not include retail consumers who purchase products directly from members of our sales force.
+Our Customer numbers do not include consumers who purchase products directly from members of our sales force.